 Step 4.
 Wait the tool performs the repairing task.
 After that, click the "here" button to check the drive.

-After you have checked and fixed the logical error on the pen drive, you can scan your device to see if any data was lost in the process.
-Qiling file recovery software can search for any lost files on the device and, if there are any, recover them.
+After fixing the logical error on the pen drive, you can scan the device to see if any data was lost.
+Qiling file recovery software can search for and recover any lost files on the device.

 Step 1.
 Select file types